dotnet/coreclr/Documentation/botr/ryujit-overview.md

 Lowering is responsible for transforming the IR in such a way that the control flow, and any register requirements, are fully exposed.

+It does an execution-order traversal that performs context-dependent transformations such as
+* expanding switch statements (using a switch table or a series of conditional branches)
+* constructing addressing modes (LEA nodes)
-It does an execution-order traversal that performs context-dependent transformations such as expanding switch statements (using a switch table or a series of conditional branches), constructing addressing modes, determining the code generation strategy for block assignments (e.g. `GT_STORE_BLK`) which may become helper calls, unrolled loops, or an instruction like `rep stos` etc.  For example, this:
+* determining the code generation strategy for block assignments (e.g. `GT_STORE_BLK`) which may become helper calls, unrolled loops, or an instruction like `rep stos`
+* generating machine specific instructions (e.g. generating the BT x86/64 instruction)
+* mark "contained" nodes - such a node does not generate any code and relies on its user to include the node's operation in its own codegen (e.g. memory operands, immediate operands)
+* mark "reg optional" nodes - despite the name, such a node may produce a value in a register but its user does not require a register and can consume the value directly from a memory location

+For example, this:
 ```
 t47 =    LCL_VAR   ref    V00 arg0
 t48 =    LCL_VAR   int    V01 arg1